 If there’s anything we know about the way modern organizations work, it’s that the flow of information is critical.
 Businesses need external customer information to flow in to help them determine what their customers’ needs or issues are, so they can be addressed quickly.
 Information also needs to flow internally to enable an organization to quickly and clearly align its internal resources to address those customer needs.

 If there is another thing we’ve learned about how to do business, it’s that we need to convert this information quickly into action.
 The responsiveness of a business to the clearly identified needs and issues of its customers directly correlates to the business’s likelihood of success.

-As you can imagine, the opposite of the ideas above also rings true; if a company does not allow external information about its customers to flow freely into the organization, the business loses its ability to address those issues.
-Compound that with a business not having a free flow of information within the organization and the effect is that the organization cannot align the necessary resources internally to address a customer’s needs and issues.
-The likelihood of the business being sustainable and successful is therefore low.
+As you can imagine, the opposite is also true.
+If a company does not allow external information about its customers to flow freely into the organization, the business loses its ability to address those issues.
+Compound that with a business not having a free flow of information internally and the effect is that the organization cannot align the necessary resources to address customers’ needs.
+The likelihood of the business being sustainable and successful is significantly decreased.